As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Slovakian flag consists of three colors white, blue, and red.
 There is a Coat of Arms symbol which represents the Tatra, Fatra, and Matra mountains and also the Christian faith of Slovakia.
 The Slovakian flag has a close connection to the Czech flag due to the time these two countries formed Czechoslovakia.

-If you are interested in checking out the original Slovak Flag you can find it by clicking here (Amazon link).
+If you are interested in buying the national flag of the Slovak Republic you can find it by clicking here (Amazon link).

 What Does the Slovak Flag Mean and Represent?